akseidel/WpfRevitUserKeynoteManager/README.md

 You can drag notes from Word into the note edit box.
 You can also cut and paste into it.

 The Setting area is where to select the category from the Category Selector.
 It is also where notes can be found by text searching.
-Simple text replacing can also be performed.
+Simple text replacing can be performed.

 In this next image, all notes containing the text “brace” are shown.
 The “WRD” button toggles the search between whole word or partial word.
 Notes from different categories are displayed in this image because “All The Notes” instead of a single category is selected.